 How is the process of filing a Trademark in Bolivia?

-Once the trademark application is filled and sent out, the SENAPI will review for any errors and missing information to be completed.
-Registering a trademark in Bolivia grants the holder the exclusive right of use in the market and prevents third parties from using it without their authorization.
+Once you complete and submit the trademark application, SENAPI will review it for any errors or missing information.
+Registering a trademark in Bolivia grants the holder the exclusive right to use the mark in the market and prevents unauthorized use by third parties.

-The examination procedure begins with the filing of a trademark application form with SENAPI
+After submission, the procedure continues with the filing of the trademark application form with SENAPI.

 Extras